LuaTeX

 LuaTeX, sometimes typeset as ', is a TeX-based computer typesetting system which started as a version of pdfTeX with a Lua scripting engine embedded.
 After some experiments it was adopted by the TeX Live distribution as a successor to pdfTeX (itself an extension of ε-TeX, which generates PDFs).
 Later in the project some functionality of Aleph was included (esp. multi-directional typesetting).
 The project was originally sponsored by the Oriental TeX project, founded by Idris Samawi Hamid, Hans Hagen, and Taco Hoekwater.

-In November 2024, LuaLaTeX was declared the recommended format for LaTeX.
+In November 2024, one LaTeX developer declared LuaLaTeX the recommended format for LaTeX.

 Objective of the project

 The main objective of the project is to provide a version of TeX where all internals are accessible from Lua.
 In the process of opening up TeX much of the internal code is rewritten.
 Instead of hard coding new features in TeX itself, users (or macro package writers) can write their own extensions.

 LuaTeX offers support for OpenType fonts with external modules.
 One of them, written in Lua, is provided by the LuaTeX team, but support for complex scripts is limited.
 Since 2020 LuaTeX includes the HarfBuzz engine for correct rendering of complex scripts using OpenType.

 An alternate approach can be found on GitHub.

 A related project is MPLib (an extended MetaPost library module), which brings a graphics engine into TeX.

 The LuaTeX team consists of Luigi Scarso, Taco Hoekwater, Hartmut Henkel and Hans Hagen.